Deir Mimas: 20th Century Conflict

+Between 1982 and 2000, Deir Mimas was located within the Israeli-occupied "Security Belt" and was largely under the administrative influence of the South Lebanon Army (SLA) until the Israeli withdrawal in May 2000.

 Hezbollah-Israel conflict

-According to the IDF, Hezbollah documents in the village were found the use of civilians as human shields and proof that the organization had military infrastructure in the village.
-The IDF planted many landmines in the vicinity of the village.
+According to the IDF, Hezbollah documents in the village were found revealing the use of civilians as human shields and providing proof that the organization had military infrastructure in the village.
+The IDF planted many land mines in the vicinity of the village.
 In November, two European explosives experts and a Lebanese doctor were injured while trying to rescue a shepherd who had fallen into an unmarked minefield.

 Between 23 and 25 December 2023, reports emerged on X (Twitter) which portrayed the IDF shelling the vicinity of the Deir Mimas monastery.
 Doha News reported on it and said the incident is "signaling a broader pattern of Israeli aggression against religious sites and civilian sanctuaries".
-The Alma research center in Israel disputed the report, with unverified satellite evidence of alleged Hezbollah use of the monastery's vicinity to launch attacks.
+The Alma research center in Israel disputed the report, with satellite evidence of alleged Hezbollah use of the monastery's vicinity to launch attacks.

 Modern era

 Agriculture

 In addition to the cultivation of grapes, and figs, Deir Mimas continues to be a major producer of olives and olive oil.
 It is home to around 130,000 - 150,000 olive trees some of which date back hundreds of years.
 Three olive oil press facilities are available providing their services to olive farmers from Deir Mimas and surrounding villages.
 Olive oil produced in Deir Mimas is known to be as one of the best in Lebanon.
-Olive Oil produced in Deirmimas under the name "Mariam's Gold" ranked fourth among the products of more than 80 of the largest producing companies in the world in a contest organized by the German "Biofach 2012″ exhibition at Nuremberg, Germany.
+Olive Oil produced in Deir Mimas under the name "Mariam's Gold" ranked fourth among the products of more than 80 of the largest producing companies in the world in a contest organized by the German "Biofach 2012″ exhibition at Nuremberg, Germany.

 Demographics

 As of 2010, the village had a year round population of 800 residents and a population of 1,500 in the summer months.
 Several thousand others had been displaced to other parts of the country or migrated abroad.

 In 2014 Christians made up 98.36% of registered voters in Deir Mimas.
 41.38% of the voters were Greek Orthodox, 27.91% were Greek Catholics and 11.95% were Maronite Catholics.

 The inhabitants of Deir Mimas are Lebanese and followers of the Eastern Orthodox, Presbyterian, and Greek Catholic churches.
-Latin Church followers exist in the village in addition to a Maronite minority.
+A small but significant Latin Church following exist in the village in addition to Maronites that are mostly composed of women who have registered in the town after marriage.

 One of the most known individuals from Deir Mimas is Dr. George Fawaz, a renowned former pharmacologist at the American University of Beirut.
 One of the priests who served most of his entire life is buried at the back of the church in Mar Mama.
 His name was the servant of God Gerges Chammas.
 The location is behind the church on the east side.
 He was a great servant and devoted his life to serving Christ and his followers.